A fire breaking out in a school, college or university can result in many delays and issues, not least to the continued learning of the pupils.

 When a certain temperature is reached in an area protected by sprinklers, either a glass bulb will shatter or a solder fusible link will melt.
 This triggers the system to release water to the specific sprinkler head, dousing the fire and limiting damage and spread.

-To discuss sprinkler system design and installation for your school, or other business premises, contact the Churches Fire experts today.Contact us
+To discuss sprinkler system design and installation for your school, or other business premises, contact the Churches Fire & Security experts today.Contact us